-In my academic adventure, I started out as an experimental physicist in biophysics, however after I completed my master thesis with Anton Akhmerov, I found my true passion: using (many) computers to solve complex problems that tell me (or approximate) something about our physical reality.
+In my academic adventure, I started as an experimental physicist in biophysics, however, after I completed my master thesis with Anton Akhmerov, I found my true passion: using (many) computers to solve complex problems that tell me (or approximate) something about our physical reality.

 Finally, I am extremely excited about open-source software (mostly Python) and its communities around it.
 I care about reproducible research and believe that you should always publish the code with a paper.
 I like to do this using state-of-the-art tools to ensure that in years from now someone will still be able to reproduce the exact results from my works.

 |2016-present:||PhD student in computational quantum physics, Delft University of Technology|

 |2013-2015:||M.Sc. in Applied Physics, Delft University of Technology|

 |2009-2013:||B.Sc. in Applied Physics, Delft University of Technology|